 There was a court case filed by Bill Wielechowski, along with former Republican Alaska Senate presidents, Clem Tillion and Rick Halford, which attempted to challenge the legality of this veto.
 A verdict was awarded in the State’s favor by Judge William Morse.
 Wielechowski filed an appeal with the Supreme court, but the verdict upheld the superior court’s decision.

 Walker’s 2017 budget proposal included a new (nearly identical) bill to SB 128.
 This, and other bills like it, struggled for passage, and remained undecided as the legislative session (and extensive special sessions) came to a close.
 Regardless, the operating budget did pass in both the House and Senate.
-This budget appropriated only $8,611,800 for PFD payments versus $1,501,000,000 by the normal calculation method.
-This capped 2017 PFDs at $1,100, where as by the normal method, PFDs were projected at $2,220.
-The legislature took up the capital budget in a late-July special session and likewise passed a budget that also did not fully fund PFDs.
+This budget capped 2017 PFDs at $1,100.
 Walker’s 2018 budget proposal continued to push his agenda with SB 26.

 On May 8, 2018, SB 26 passed the legislature.
-This bill allows part of the PFD to be used for government and caps withdrawals from the Permanent Fund at 5.25 percent for the next three years before dropping to 5 percent.
+This bill allows part of the PFD to be used for government and caps withdrawals from the fund at 5.25 percent for the next three years before dropping to 5 percent.
 The current PFD statutory formula will be used to calculate PFDs, but if a draw for government use was taken in the future, the PFD and that draw would be calculated in the “total” draw.
 As a result, in the future, legislatures and governors may take funds for government first, giving the people the scraps in PFD form (clearly, your author thinks this bill is a bad thing, no unclear bias here).

-Walker withdrew from the 2018 gubernatorial election, and our new Governor, Mike Dunleavy, will take office December 3, 2018.
+Walker withdrew from the 2018 gubernatorial election, and our new Governor, Mike Dunleavy, took office December 3, 2018.
 Dunleavy ran a campaign which focused heavily on the PFD with promises to not only restore the previous calculation method and ensure it’s followed in the future, but also to return funds withheld in prior years.
-While there’s no guarantee these promises will be kept, this could mean the end of-at least this battle- for the PFD.

 How much will the 2019 PFD be?